|

 until the fish started biting.
 There was also a demonstration with a skinny

 guy lifting an enormous volcanic beach stone, a traditional athletic event.
+Then we went to the fruit carriers’ competition.
+Each man

 carried a bamboo pole hung with coconuts, pineapples, papayas and flowers